isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

                                    (×-fin (shape-fin m) (shape-fin n))
 ```

+We will also require decidability of propositional equality over two indices,
+which we could write by hand, but will instead get by transporting across
+`def:shape-fin` and using our decidable equality over `type:Fin`.

 ```agda
 open import Data.Fin using (_≟_)
 open Iso using (to; from; from∘to)

 Ix-dec : {sh : Shape} → (ix₁ ix₂ : Ix sh) → Dec (ix₁ ≡ ix₂)